top of page

 Sleeping in the Makgadikgadi Salt Pan

 This must be one of the most unique places I have ever been.
 I was not prepared for the beauty of this desolate landscape and the feelings it would evoke.
-The sun setting reflected on the white salt moonscape.
-It was silent but for the crunch of salt underfoot as we followed our long shadows to the horizon where we would spend the night.
+The sunset reflected on the white salt moonscape.
+It was silent but for the crunch of salt underfoot as we followed our long shadows to the horizon, where we would spend the night.

 Today, the Makgadikgadi Pan stretches across an expansive 6,000 square kilometers in northeastern Botswana.
 Its vast expanse of shimmering white salt crusts and cracked earth creates a surreal and otherworldly landscape.
 The pan is a remnant of the ancient lake that thrived with life, attracting a diverse range of flora and fauna.